Belief Acquisition as Stochastic Filtering: Introduction

-The main contributions of this paper are the following: \begin{itemize} \itemsep 0em \item We provide a framework for investigating the space of filtering algorithms at a suitable level of abstraction and we place factored conditional filtering in this framework. \item We propose basic, particle, and variational versions of algorithms for factored conditional filtering, which make it possible for suitable applications to simultaneously track states and estimate parameters in high-dimensional state spaces. \item We empirically evaluate the factored conditional filtering algorithms in the application domain of epidemics spreading on contact networks.
+The main contributions of this paper are the following: \begin{itemize} \itemsep 0em \item Based on the concept of an empirical belief, we describe a general setting for filtering.
+Empirical beliefs provide a sophisticated approach to knowledge representation especially suited to artificial intelligence applications. \item We introduce the concept of a conditional filter which is a straightforward conditionalization of the standard filter and has mathematical properties analogous to the standard filter. \item We provide a framework for investigating the space of filtering algorithms at a suitable level of abstraction and we place factored conditional filtering in this framework. \item We propose basic, particle, and variational versions of algorithms for factored conditional filtering, which make it possible for suitable applications to simultaneously track states and estimate parameters in high-dimensional state spaces. \item We empirically evaluate the factored conditional filtering algorithms in the application domain of epidemics spreading on contact networks.
 For a variety of large real-world contact networks, we demonstrate that the algorithms are able to accurately track epidemic states and estimate parameters. \end{itemize}